lgbouma/goumlab/content/blog/exoplanets/tessPointing.md

 ### The search for other planets
   * 50,000BC, [behavioral modernity](https://en.wikipedia.org/wiki/Behavioral_modernity#Continuity_hypothesis),
-  to 1200BC: you would have to be very observant to think that there was more than the Sun, the Moon, and twinkling stars.
-If you *were* very observant, you might notice the different-colored, different-moving dots in the sky that are Mercury, Venus, Mars, Jupiter and Saturn.
+  to 1200BC: you would have to be observant to think that there was more than the Sun, the Moon, twinkling stars, and that fat band of light in the night sky.
+If you *were* observant, you might notice the different-colored, different-moving dots in the sky that are Mercury, Venus, Mars, Jupiter and Saturn.
   * 3500 years ago (1200BC): first known records of planets in [Babylonian star catalogs](https://en.wikipedia.org/wiki/Babylonian_star_catalogues).
 These